Call on 07403 896800

-As a Registered Associate Nutritionist with the Association for Nutrition (the only professional body regulating nutritionists in the UK) this means I’m held to the highest standard of evidence-based practice, AKA science!
+Registration with the Association for Nutrition (the only professional body regulating nutritionists in the UK) shows that I’m held to the highest standard of evidence-based practice AKA science.
 It also means I’ve had proper training and hold legit degree qualifications in nutrition.

-My training began when I moved to Scotland to study for an MSc in Human Nutrition at the University of Aberdeen.
-Here I was based at the Rowett Institute which is basically world-renowned for nutrition research and has a very swanky building here in Aberdeen.
-This gave me a proper grounding in the scientific approach and how to critically apply evidence to what and how we eat.
+My training began when I moved to Scotland in 2016 to study for an MSc in Human Nutrition at the University of Aberdeen.
+Here I was based at the Rowett Institute which has a super long history of leading nutrition research in the UK and beyond.
+This gave me a proper grounding in the scientific approach and how to critically apply evidence that helps inform what and how we should eat!

-Having qualified with a distinction in my MSc I moved to London for a nutrition internship at the British Nutrition Foundation, followed by a brief position as Assistant Nutrition Scientist before moving back to Aberdeen (for love, eew I know).
+Having qualified with a distinction in my MSc I moved to London for a nutrition internship at the British Nutrition Foundation, followed by a brief position as Assistant Nutrition Scientist before moving back to Aberdeen (for love 🤢).

 While living in London I began to hear about a different approach to nutrition and health from what I was taught at university.
 One that doesn’t demonise or stigmatise based on how you look, or try and tell you that your body isn’t ‘good enough’.
 I rapidly began researching and digesting everything I could to learn more about the non-diet approach to nutrition, as there had always been something about the world of weight loss that hadn’t sat right with me.

 Thinking back to my uni days I’ve sat through many a lecture where expert nutrition scientists shrugged with a casual: "we don’t have a good way of helping people lose weight and keep it off… I guess we just haven’t found the right diet yet”

 I know from personal experience how damaging diet culture can be.
 I was once completely immersed in it, in what I call my ‘diet days’… I used to lull myself to sleep by counting how many calories I ate in a day, then drag myself on a 6am run because I ate ‘too much’ the day before.
 Food rules dictated my whole life!